NimbleStorage/container-examples/misc/KubeConUS18/README.md

 # Workshop labs
 If everything worked out in the prequisite steps, a dynamic provisioner is now listening on `dev.hpe.com` and have `nemo` as a registered driver.

-The follow labs need do be done in sequence and as a cluster-admin.
+The follow labs need do be done in sequence with cluster-admin privileges (as provided in the generated `KUBECONFIG` used in this tutorial).
 In a real world scenario, the cluster-admin would only create the StorageClass and have restricted users deploying apps and creating `PersistentVolumeClaims`.
 Kubernetes RBAC is out of scope for this tutorial.

-**Tip:** If you want to play around with the different parameters, you may call the online help with the `docker` command on the node itself:
+**Tip:** If you want to play around with the different parameters, you may call the online help with the `docker` command on the Kubernetes node itself:
 ```
 sudo docker volume create -d nemo -o help
 ```